MaibornWolff/codecharta/gh-pages/README.md

 -   a [custom collection folder](https://jekyllrb.com/docs/collections/) like `_docs`
 -   or we place special [front matter header](https://jekyllrb.com/docs/front-matter/) in the **beginning** of the file

-The Front Matter Header in an html file:
+The Front Matter Header in a html file:

 ```html
 ---